snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 {% enddocs %}

 {% docs col_play_rate %}
 Total plays divided by impressions.
-Please note that as the base for media plays is pageview / media_identifier, in case the same video is played multiple times within the same pageview, it will still count as one play.
+Please note that, if the media session ID is not available, as the base for media plays is pageview / media_identifier, in case the same video is played multiple times within the same pageview, it will still count as one play.
 {% enddocs %}

 {% docs col_complete_plays %}